 PRESENTS

 Here at Strappy Music we are determined to find a new way of playing violin and viola that is more ergonomic.
-We are continually adjusting and evolving our designs, in search of the perfect strap that looks good, allows for freedom of movement of the neck, and makes advanced techniques easier.
+We are continually adjusting and evolving our designs, in search of straps that look good, and support freedom of movement of the neck and shoulders.

-Our straps hold the violin up for you, allowing you to focus fully on playing.
+Our straps are designed to support the instrument's weight so that you can focus more on playing.
 Not only do you save on muscular effort in holding the instrument up, you are more able to activate larger muscles for playing.
-With new-found freedom and peace of mind that the instrument is held in place, new technical and musical paths will open up.
+With new-found freedom and peace of mind that the instrument is held in place, new technical and musical paths may open up.

-This strap holds the violin in standard violin position by clipping to the belt loop of your pants.
-This means there is no need to use your chin to clamp the violin, and no need for a chin rest!
+This strap holds the violin in standard violin position by clipping to the front belt loop of your pants.
+This decreases the reliance on your chin to hold the violin in place, intended to allow for more freedom of movement in the neck.
 A shoulder rest is recommended for an optimal playing position.

 The length of the strap can be adjusted on the fly similar to the straps of a backpack, which controls the exact height of the violin on the shoulder.
 This strap also features a safety cord that passes around the front of the body, to prevent the violin from falling backwards.

-This strap holds the violin in a more central and lower position, freeing up both neck and shoulders.
-Our Strappy B is designed to be quick and easy to put on and off, while also allowing for maximum relaxation of the upper body.
-Fantastic for folk playing, chopping and moving quickly into guitar/strumming position.
+This strap holds the violin in a more central and lower position, intended to free up both neck and shoulders.
+Our Strappy B is designed to be quick and easy to put on and off, while also supporting a relaxed playing position.

 The strap attaches to our custom clamp, arcs around the neck and clips onto a small leather loop at the scroll, similar to a guitar or mandolin strap.